evryn/laravel-toman/readme.md

 [![Code Coverage][ico-codecov]][link-codecov]
 [![StyleCI][ico-styleci]][link-styleci]

 A simple Laravel package to support poppular Iranian payment gateways.
-Toman does a simple thing and does it best!
+Toman does a simple thing and does it very well!

 ## Installation